-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent NUR1030 Fundamentals of Nursing I 3 45 0 0 90 NUR1120, BSC 1085C & BSC 1085C & BSC 1085C & BSC 1085C & Concurrent with NUR 1035C This course provides a foundation for the nursing program.
-It introduces the student to the history and practice of nursing, including the standards of nursing practice.
-The nursing process is introduced and used as an approach to nursing care with emphasis on assessment of basic human needs relating to oxygenation, nutrition, elimination, comfort and safety, security, and mobility.
-Critical thinking as embodied in the nursing process is emphasized and the concept of the nurse as ess is emphasized n in incorporated i Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent NUR1035C Fundamentals of Nursing II s 3 0 30 90 30 Concurrent with NUR 1030 This course is a continuation of the nursing process and nursing care where the theoretical knowledge and principles are applied in the skills laboratory and clinical setting.
+Course Code Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent including the of Nursing I rovides a foundation standards of nursin g practice.
+The e nursing p rocess is intro duced and used as an approach to nursing care security, and i s on assessment of l nobility.
+Critical th care, manager of ca inking as emb odied in th e nursing proc ess is emphasized and the concept of the nurse as Course Code Course Title Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent NUR1035C Fundamentals of Nursing II 3 0 30 90 30 Concurrent with NUR 1030 This course is a continuation of the nursing process and nursing care where the theoretical knowledge and principles are applied in the skills laboratory and clinical setting.
 Normal functional health patterns are explored in the context of the physical, biological, and social sciences.